 The current exhibitions at the California African American Museum (CAAM).
 The upcoming portrait show at LACMA that will include the portrait of Barack Obama by Kehinde Wiley.
 Many galleries have not yet posted their upcoming fall exhibitions but, I am looking forward to sharing the adventure of exploring the galleries and museums with my students.

 For those who are interested in learning more about the art world in Los Angeles, how would you recommend getting started?

 Visit as many museums and galleries as you can.
 Don’t be afraid to ask a lot of questions.
-Read art based publications like CARLA and Artillery.
-And if that leaves you wanting more, take my class Contemporary Los Angeles Art this summer.
+Read local art based publications like CARLA and Artillery.
+There are other more established worldwide publications, I think art enthusiasts can find those.
+And if that leaves you wanting more, take my class Contemporary Los Angeles Art this fall.